- Preventive Controls Rules: Human Food and Animal Food

 FDA believes that information about the food product categories of foods manufactured, processed, packed or held at food facilities is a key element to allow for rapid communications between FDA and facilities directly impacted by actual or potential bioterrorist attacks, other food-related emergencies, or food safety incidents.
 Information about the categories of food a facility handles currently assists FDA in conducting investigations and surveillance operations in response to food-related emergencies.
 These categories also enable FDA to quickly alert facilities potentially affected by such an incident if FDA receives information indicating the type of food affected.
 The additional food product categories enhance the agency’s ability to respond quickly and accurately to an actual or potential bioterrorist incident or other food-related emergency.
 See the updated guidance, Guidance for Industry: Necessity of the Use of Food Product Categories in Food Facility Registrations and Updates to Food Product Categories, for more information.

 Yes.
-FDA anticipates releasing updated registration guidance materials in conjunction with the first biennial registration renewal period.
+FDA anticipates releasing updated registration guidance materials after a rule published in April 2015 to amend and update FDA’s registration regulation is finalized.
 Additionally, FDA intends to conduct outreach with stakeholders and make technical assistance available as this renewal period takes place.

 Some facilities may create new registrations rather than renew existing registrations because they no longer have the PIN numbers that are needed to access their existing registrations in the online registration system.
 For such a facility, the Agency does not anticipate a loss of compliance history or shipping history, provided that the facility’s new registration includes the same information such as facility name and facility address.